PeterShinners/comp/design/tag.md

 ## Cross-Module Tag Extension

-Tags can be extended across module boundaries, allowing domain-specific categorizations while maintaining interoperability.
+Tags can be extended across module boundaries using the `extends` keyword, allowing domain-specific categorizations while maintaining interoperability.
 Extensions add new leaves to existing hierarchies, and the extended tags are fully compatible with the original hierarchy for matching and dispatch.

-When extending tags from another module, the new tags become part of your module's tag namespace while maintaining their relationship to the imported hierarchy.
-Values in extensions can use the same auto-generation functions as the parent hierarchy.
+When extending tags from another module, you define a local tag name that extends the imported tag hierarchy.
+The extended tags become part of your module's tag namespace while maintaining their relationship to the imported hierarchy.
+The syntax uses `!tag #local-name extends #parent-tag/module = {children}` where the local name becomes the root of your extended hierarchy.

 ```comp
 ; base.comp - defines core tags